ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

   * use `CG_PUSH_EVAL` to recursively do codegen for it
   * copy its `expr_is_null` text into our `value` text

-Note: the code reveals one of the big CQL secrets -- that not null reference variables can be null...
+>NOTE: the code reveals one of the big CQL secrets -- that not null reference variables can be null...
 C has the same issue with `_Nonnull` globals.

 Now let's look at those helper macros, they are pretty simple: